-Asked about the situation of those parents unable to get their children into either Appleton or King John, Dr Coulson confirmed that both schools were both oversubscribed at present, but with the proposed development at these schools, in future all children within The Deanes area would be expected to get places there - although those from further away might not.
-There would be places for all those currently at The Deanes, including those living in Basildon.
+Asked about the situation of those parents unable to get their children into either Appleton or King John, Dr Coulson confirmed that both schools were both oversubscribed at present, but with the proposed development at these schools, in future all children within the Deanes area would get places there - although those from further away might not.
+There may not be places for all those currently at the Deanes living in Basildon, but there will be for all Year 9 pupils.

-The transition from one school to another may be difficult for some.
+The transition from one school to another may be traumatic for some.
 As soon as the decision is made, the schools will initiate transition arrangements, similar to those coming into play when children move up from primary to secondary school.
 The starting point from the Council's point of view will be those children with special needs.
 Ofsted noted that children with special needs do particularly well at Appleton and King John.